Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

-We stayed at SACO Apartments on St James Parade overnight which was a great base to explore the city and all of the Bath attractions.
+We stayed at SACO Apartments on St James Parade overnight which was a great base for a short break to explore the city and all of the Bath attractions.
 They have parking, wifi and even a welcome pack to get you started – it was lovely to have milk, tea and breakfast staples ready and one less thing to worry about.

 The children had their own room and it really was like a home from home.
-It’s also in the heart of Bath meaning that all of the tourist attractions are right on your doorstep and easily accessible.
+It’s also in the heart of Bath meaning that Bath spa and all of the tourist attractions are right on your doorstep, walking distance and easily accessible.

 The Roman Baths are really central to the city and easy to find.
 We were given a warm welcome and handed audio guides – a great way to get to know more about the baths and their history.
 I was impressed that as well as the standard tour there was also a children’s audio tour making The Roman Baths a really great option for a family day out – especially as it’s free for children under six too!

 The tour takes you around the baths, which are pretty impressive considering they have been there for hundreds of years.
 We walked around the upper level and looked down into the Great Bath from above.
 It was a great sight and the children had so many questions – all answered by the audio guide.

 We then walked through exhibits inside which showed how the baths would have looked when they were first built, how they were used and how they have been preserved.
 We learnt so much about the romans, the roman way of life and artefacts from The Roman Baths.
 In the coming months more of the baths will be open to the public too – with the East Baths being a work in progress – and it should be open by Easter.